oceanprotocol/market/content/pages/privacy/en.md

 **Visiting Ocean Market**

-When you visit Ocean Market, your IP address is processed by Netlify, a service provider that hosts our market.
-Netlify serves our market using a Content Delivery Network (a geographically distributed network) with servers located out of and within the European Economic Area.
+When you visit Ocean Market, your IP address is processed by Vercel, a service provider that hosts our market.
+Vercel serves our market using a Content Delivery Network (a geographically distributed network) with servers located out of and within the European Economic Area.
 We use Standard Contractual Clauses (SCC) to provide appropriate safeguards to the processing of your personal data.
 You have the right to receive a copy of these SCC.

-- Here you can find Netlify&#39;s [**SCC** &#8599;](https://www.netlify.com/v3/static/pdf/netlify-dpa.pdf).
+- Here you can find Vercel&#39;s [**SCC** &#8599;](https://vercel.com/legal/dpa).
-- Here you can find Netlify&#39;s [**privacy policy** &#8599;](https://www.netlify.com/gdpr-ccpa).
+- Here you can find Vercel&#39;s [**privacy policy** &#8599;](https://vercel.com/legal/privacy-policy).

 **Using Ocean Market functionalities**